ToucHDowN77/portfolio/data_analytics/immigration/readme.md

 - [ ] Total datasets given for research
 - [ ] Check, rename, move around to directories using Python
 - [ ] Create sections for Google's schema (6 phases)
+- [ ] For reproducibility, R Markdown will be used for reporting on the end-project.